Probing Non-Fermi-Liquid Behaviour of Composite Fermi Liquid via Efficient Thermal Simulations

-{\it Conclusion.---} {The results in Figs.~\ref{fig:fig3} and \ref{fig:fig4} clearly show that the CFL is a metallic state but is not a Fermi liquid, in that, the temperature dependence of the specific heat$(\sim T^{2/3})$ is strongly renomalized by the interaction among the CFs -- mediated by the emergent gauge field, and that the Fermi surface of the electrons are not present, but the CFs are only organized into particle-hole bound states with gapless response at $2k_F$~\cite{HLRPRB1993}.
-Previous numerical results, either at the ground state~\cite{GeraedtsScience2016}, or at finite temperature but with small size ED~\cite{ShengPRB2020Thermoelectric}, have hinted on these properties.
-Nevertheless, it is in the present work that the explicitly demonstration of the thermodynamic formation of the CFL non-Fermi-liquid, similar with the Dirac spin liquid state of spinons coupled with gauge field in condensed matter~\cite{Hermele2004,Hermele2005,Assaad2005,ranProjected2007,ranSpontaneous2009,XYXuU12018,chenEmergent2025,fengScalable2025} and the strongly coupled conformal field theory of QED$_3$ in high-energy~\cite{Fiebig1990,Herbut2003,Fiore2005,Armour2011,karthikNumerical2019,di2017scaling,chester2016towards,Albayrak2022}, has been achieved through large-scale thermal tensor network simulations~\cite{LiPRL2023}.}
+{\it Conclusion.---} The results in Figs.~\ref{fig:fig3} and \ref{fig:fig4} clearly show that the CFL is a metallic state but not a Fermi liquid.
+Specifically, the temperature dependence of the specific heat $(\sim T^{2/3})$ is strongly renormalized by interactions among the CFs, mediated by the emergent gauge field.
+Moreover, the Fermi surface of the electrons is absent; instead, the CFs are organized only into particle-hole bound states with a gapless response at $2k_F$~\cite{HLRPRB1993}, which can be detected by the density-density correlation reflecting scattering events of CFs.
+Such a non-Fermi-liquid state closely resonates with those emerging from Fermi surfaces coupled to a critical $U(1)$ gauge field~\cite{leeLowenergy2009,XYXuU12018}, ferromagnetic bosonic fluctuations~\cite{xuNonFermi2017,xuIdentification2020}, and nematic fluctuations~\cite{metlitskiQuantum2010}.
+Previous numerical results in the same setting, either at the ground state~\cite{GeraedtsScience2016} or at finite temperature but with small-size ED~\cite{ShengPRB2020Thermoelectric}, have hinted at these properties.
+Nevertheless, it is in the present work that an explicit demonstration of the thermodynamic formation of the CFL non-Fermi liquid has been achieved through large-scale thermal tensor network simulations~\cite{LiPRL2023}.
+This is similar to the Dirac spin liquid state of spinons coupled to a gauge field in condensed matter~\cite{Hermele2004,Hermele2005,Assaad2005,ranProjected2007,ranSpontaneous2009,XYXuU12018,chenEmergent2025,fengScalable2025} and the strongly coupled conformal field theory of QED$_3$ in high-energy physics~\cite{Fiebig1990,Herbut2003,Fiore2005,Armour2011,karthikNumerical2019,di2017scaling,chester2016towards,Albayrak2022}.

-Furthermore, our findings demonstrate the efficacy of the thermal tensor network approach within the projected Hamiltonian framework, particularly in momentum space, highlighting its potential utility in continuum models in the context of two-dimensional moiré materials to study the magnetism and topology~\cite{ Dong2024_hall_crystal, Liu2024_AFM_CI, Goncalves2025_FCI_excitation}.
+Furthermore, our findings demonstrate the efficacy of the thermal tensor network approach within the framework of projected Hamiltonians~\cite{wangPhases2021,chenPhases2024}, particularly in momentum space.
+This highlights its potential utility for continuum models in other FQH systems~\cite{wangHybrid2026} as well as FQAH and quantum moir\'e materials, where one only needs to change the basis functions, to study thermodynamics, magnetism, and topology~\cite{Dong2024_hall_crystal, Liu2024_AFM_CI, Goncalves2025_FCI_excitation}.
+For example, our methodology can be straightforwardly applied to the zero-field CFL in twisted TMD systems~\cite{DongPRL2023,GoldmanPRL2023, park_observation_2023,LuN2024Fractional} to explore whether such a sublinear-$T$ specific heat persists in the absence of Landau levels.
+This might offer a thermal signature that distinguishes the CFL from a Fermi liquid in quantum moir\'e experiments.